Voitheia/discord-bot/README.md

 ## CDE '24 Discord Bot C2
 Python based discord bot intended to be run as an implant on windows or linux.
 Able to run commands through python's `check_output` function and return output back to the discord server in a response thread to the command message.
 Also able to manage a "sessions" text channel where the bot instances will heartbeat, post their info, and react to stale or dead implants.
+The script expected a file named `token.txt` to exist along side it and to contain a discord bot token in order for the bot to run.

 ### Commands
 All commands are prefixed with `>`.